Buried here are multiple artists including:

 Johnny “Guitar” Watson

-Whose real name was John Watson, Jr., was a blues, soul and funk guitarist and singer.
+Born John Watson, Jr., Johnny was a blues, soul and funk guitarist and singer.

 Watson died of a heart attack on May 17, 1996, collapsing on stage while on tour in Yokohama, Japan.
 He was 61 years old.